Robert Melamede

-Robert J. Melamede (December 7, 1947 – April 19, 2023), known internationally as "Dr. Bob," was a genetic researcher and microbiologist whose views promoting the curative properties of cannabis put him at odds with mainstream academia.
+Robert J. Melamede (December 7, 1947 – April 19, 2023), known internationally as "Dr. Bob" or "Dr. Bob Melamede" was a genetic researcher, microbiologist, and author, whose views promoting the curative properties of cannabis put him at odds with mainstream academia.
 An expert on the human endocannabinoid system, Melamede contended that marijuana has anti-aging properties, and high doses of cannabis oil extract can cure cancer.